Skip to main content

 About This Footage

-The 0:16 clip "Why Is a Man Unsure About Humanity's Worth Helping Design Its Digital Future?" is an interview snippet that has been making waves on YouTube, and for good reason.
-This brief but telling segment features Peter Thiel, co-founder of Palantir, the AI company that has been gaining significant influence within the U.S. government.
-What makes this clip notable is not just Thiel's hesitation to answer a question about humanity's worth, but also the context in which it was filmed – an exclusive interview with the New York Times.
+This 0:16 clip from NME's archives is a snippet of an interview that has been shrouded in controversy for decades.
+The subject of this brief but telling exchange is Peter Thiel, co-founder of Palantir, the AI company that has been at the forefront of shaping the digital landscape of the United States government.
+What makes this clip so notable is not just the subject matter, but also the context in which it was filmed.

 Curated from public records and music databases.